• Home

 Information

-The Eighth Annual Western Championship
+The Twelfth Annual Western Championship

-For Novice & Second Year Debaters
+for Novice & Second Year Debaters

-Debaters:
+Coaches and Debaters:

 Our goal is to provide an opportunity for first and second year debaters to experience a spring championship tournament in an atmosphere that promotes learning and prepares the debaters for more advanced competition.
 The tournament will also support the Bay Area Urban Debate League, a non-profit organization that provides debate opportunities for hundreds of low-income public school students in the San Francisco Bay Area.
 By attending the Western Championship you will provide your students with an excellent competitive and educational experience, while also bringing debate opportunities to students who would not otherwise have them.
 For more information about the BAUDL, please see our website at www.baudl.org.